Learn about the initiative

-- the heat pump has been sized to your entire home (PDF, 118 KB)
+- the heat pump has been sized for your entire home (PDF, 118 KB)

 Your energy advisor will upload your before and after photos for you.

 You need to keep copies of your documents until March 31, 2028.
-Note that the federal grants are not taxable and do not have to be declared as income.
+Note that these federal grants are not taxable and do not have to be declared as income.

 Zero tolerance environment for the Canada Greener Homes Grant Initiative